Last updated on May 3rd, 2018 at 04:56 am

 d) In RDBMS, preprocessing of data is required before storing it.
 In Hadoop, you don’t need to preprocess data before storing it.

-Question 13) What are the Hadoop’s three configuration files?
+Question 13) What are the main Hadoop configuration files?

-Following are the three configuration files in Hadoop:
+Following are the main configuration files in Hadoop:

-Question 14 What are the network requirements for using Hadoop?
+Question 14 What are the main network requirements for using Hadoop?

 Question 15 What platform and Java version is required to run Hadoop?